15 Visualization

 There are so many different kinds of graphs (bar graphs, line graphs, scatter plots, and pie charts) and so many different possible attributes of those graphs (colors, sizes, line types).
 How do we begin to decide how to navigate these decisions?
 The first principle guiding good statistical visualizations is to show the design of your experiment.

 The first confirmatory plot you should have in mind for your experiment is the design plot.
-Analogous to the “default” or “saturated” model in Chapter 7, the design plot should show the key dependent variable of the experiment, broken down by all of the key manipulations.
-Critically, design plots should neither omit particular manipulations because they didn’t yield an effect or include extra covariates because they seemed interesting after looking at the data.
-Both of these steps are the visual analogue of p-hacking!
+Analogous to the “default” or “saturated” model in chapter 7, the design plot should show the key dependent variable of the experiment, broken down by all of the key manipulations.
+Critically, design plots should neither omit particular manipulations because they didn’t yield an effect nor include extra covariates because they seemed interesting after looking at the data.
+Both of these steps are the visual analogue of \(p\)-hacking!
 Instead, the design plot is the “preregistered analysis” of your visualization: it illustrates a first look at the estimated causal effects from your experimental manipulations.
-In the words of Coppock (2019), “visualize as you randomize”!
+In the words of Coppock (2019), “Visualize as You Randomize”!

 It can sometimes be a challenge to represent the full pattern of manipulations from an experiment in a single plot.
 Below we give some tricks for maximizing the legible information in your plot.
-But if you have tried these and your design plot still looks crowded and messy, that could be an indication that your experiment is manipulating too many things at once!
+But if you have tried these and the design plot still looks crowded and messy, that could indicate that your experiment is manipulating too many things at once!

 There are strong (unwritten) conventions about how your confirmatory analysis is expected to map onto graphical elements, and following these conventions can minimize confusion.
 Start with the variables you manipulate, and make sure they are clearly visible.
-Conventionally, the primary manipulation of interest (e.g. condition) goes on the x-axis, and the primary measurement of interest (e.g. responses) goes on the y-axis.
-Other critical variables of interest (e.g. secondary manipulations, demographics) are then assigned to “visual variables” (e.g. color, shape, or size).
+Conventionally, the primary manipulation of interest (e.g., condition) goes on the x-axis, and the primary measurement of interest (e.g., responses) goes on the y-axis.
+Other critical variables of interest (e.g., secondary manipulations and demographics) are then assigned to “visual variables” (e.g., color, shape, or size).

 aes(